Annegreet/globnut-env/README.md

 # globnut-env

 This repo contains the code for the manuscript "Nutrient stoichiometry mediates nitrogen deposition effects on plant diversity" (in prep).
+Note that figures in the manuscript are post-processed in Adobe Illustrator and appear different in R than presented in the manuscript.

 ## Environmental data